biswa2001github/IISc_Open_Day_2026/README.md

 - If you experience issues launching the games, confirm your virtual environment is active and the packages in `requirements.txt` installed correctly.
 - These games rely on `pygame` and other dependencies listed in `requirements.txt`.

-Enjoy testing the AI vs human games!
-If you want, I can also add short usage instructions or key mappings for each game.